f2hex/crowdspin/README.md

 * Use UNIX-style newlines (\n), and a newline character as the last character of a file.
 * No trailing whitespace
-* Use Semicolons
-* 80 characters per line: try to stay within the 80 character per line if possible
 * Opening braces go on the same line
-* Always inser curly braces in conditional also for single line statement
+* Always insert curly braces in conditional also for single line statement
 * Else clause on a new line just after the closed curly brace
 * Use of whitespace before and after the condition statement.
 * Declare one variable per var statement
 * Use UPPERCASE for Constants
-* Use the === operator as much as possible, to prevent stupid errors
+* In conditional test use the `===` operator as much as possible, to prevent stupid errors
-* Method chaining: one method per line should be used if you want to chain methods
+* Method chaining: one method per line should be better to make easier to read code
-* Requires At Top: Always put requires at top of file to clearly illustrate a file's dependencies
+* Put `require`s at top of the source file: to clearly illustrate a file's dependencies

 ## Features